paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-011-compensation-for-service-connected-disability-or-death.md

 (2) any additional disease that—

-  (A) the Secretary determines in regulations warrants a presumption of service-connection by reason of having positive association with exposure to an herbicide agent; and
+  (A) pursuant to subchapter VII of this chapter, the Secretary determines in regulations warrants a presumption of service-connection by reason of having positive association with exposure to an herbicide agent; and

   (B) becomes manifest within any period prescribed in such regulations.

 **(c) Herbicide Agent.—** For purposes of this section, the term “herbicide agent” has the meaning given such term in [section 1821(d) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title38-section1821/d&num=0&edition=prelim).

 ### Statutory Notes

+#### Amendments
+2022—Subsec. (b)(2)(A).
+Pub.
+L. 117–168 inserted “pursuant to subchapter VII of this chapter,” before “the Secretary determines”.

 #### Effective Date
 Pub.
 L. 116–23, § 3(d), June 25, 2019, 133 Stat.
 970, provided that: “The amendments made by this section [enacting this section] shall take effect on January 1, 2020.”